 Cofounder and CEO of BRC, Dr. Kaye holds over 35 years experience in experimental electrotherapeutic methods, which began with research under electrophysiology pioneer Robert O. Becker, MD .
 His lifelong clinical research experience in electrotherapeutic methods has culminated in the successful launch of the ODIN 1®.
 Prior to his commitment and investment in BRC, Dr. Kaye owned and spearheaded a prolific medical practice with 12 locations across California.
 With more than 15 years of experience in managed care as CEO and cofounder of an Independent Physician Association, Dr. Kaye brings scientific context, practical insight, passionate drive, and depth of understanding as the leader of BRC.

-Cofounder and Director of Research and Development at BRC, Mr. Kaye was instrumental in creating the requirements and specifications, software design, and hardware integration of the ODIN 1®.
-Prior to his investment in BRC, Mr. Kaye studied Physics at UC Santa Barbara, where he played an integral role in developing a medical device that more accurately diagnoses osteoporosis.
-Currently, Mr. Kaye is completing a PhD program at Harvard University specializing in biophysics.
-Among his many accomplishments and awards, Mr. Kaye is a Harvard University Pierce Fellow, Smith Fellow, and a National Science Foundation Graduate Research Fellow.
+Cofounder and Senior Adviser of Research and Development at BRC, Dr. Kaye was instrumental in creating the requirements and specifications, software design, and hardware integration of the ODIN 1®.
+Prior to his investment in BRC, Dr. Kaye studied at UC Santa Barbara and was awarded a BS degree in Physics, where he played an integral role in developing a medical device that more accurately diagnoses osteoporosis.
+Dr. Kaye has a PhD in Applied Physics at Harvard University specializing in biophysics.
+He was also a Post Doctorate fellow at Harvard researching cell division related spindle polymerization initiation.
+Among his many accomplishments and awards, Dr. Kaye is a Harvard University Pierce Fellow, Smith Fellow, and a National Science Foundation Graduate Research Fellow.

 Shepard Bentley, RAC